 Horace Mann School

-RSC Education has been working with Horace Mann School in the Bronx, New York, since 2015 and is currently running a 12-month program of work with them.
+RSC Learning has been working with Horace Mann School in the Bronx, New York, since 2015 and is currently running a 12-month program of work with them.

 The partnership will also allow the RSC to work with a number of promising, low-income public school students from the surrounding area enrolled on the Summer on the Hill program which is based on the school's campus.